 \subsection{Impact parameter dependence}

-To study the impact parameter dependence of the EEL probability, we consider the same model sodium NP as in the previous section.
-The EEL probability shown in Fig.\ \ref{fig:5}(a) is calculated as a function of the energy lost by the electron probe, $\hbar \omega$, and of the reduced impact parameter, $\widetilde{b}=b/a$, with $a$ the radius of the NP, for both internal ($\widetilde{b}<1$) and external ($\widetilde{b}>1$) electron trajectories.
+To investigate the dependence of the EEL probability on the impact parameter, we consider the same model sodium nanoparticle used in the previous section.
+Figure \hyperref[fig:5]{\ref*{fig:5}(a)} shows the EEL probability calculated as a function of the energy loss $\hbar \omega$, and of the reduced impact parameter $\widetilde{b}=b/a$, with $a$ the radius of the nanoparticle, for both internal ($\widetilde{b}<1$) and external ($\widetilde{b}>1$) trajectories of the probing electron.

-For external trajectories and large impact parameters ($\widetilde{b} \sim 2$) [right side of Fig. \ref{fig:5}(a)] the dipolar LSP mode $(l,n)=(1,0)$ dominates the spectra.
+For external trajectories and large impact parameters $\widetilde{b} \sim 2$ [right-hand side of Fig. \hyperref[fig:5]{\ref*{fig:5}(a)}], the dipolar LSP mode $(l,n)=(1,0)$ dominates the spectra.
 As the impact parameter decreases, higher-order LSP modes are excited, especially at grazing trajectories ($\widetilde{b} \sim 1$) \cite{Ferrell_1985_PhysRevLett, Ferrell_1987_PhysRevB}.
-Noticeably, there is no trace of the excitation of CBPs for external trajectories; due to their weak coupling to external electron beams, CBPs are only distinguishable in the spectra if a logarithmic scale is used \cite{Christensen_2014_ACSNano}.
-This is not the case for penetrating trajectories [left side of Fig. \ref{fig:5}(a)], which show much more complex spectra with greater dependence on the impact parameter.
-The $(1,0)$ LSP mode is the main mode excited for beam trajectories through the outer half of the NP $(0.5 < \widetilde{b} < 1)$, but it fades away for trajectories crossing the NP through its inner half ($\widetilde{b} < 0.5$).
-The decay of this mode is balanced by an increase in the intensity of the quadrupolar LSP mode $(2,0)$, at $\sim 4.3 \textrm{ eV}$.
+Noticeably, there is no trace of CBP excitation for external trajectories.
+Due to their weak coupling to external electron beams, CBPs are only distinguishable in the spectra when a logarithmic scale is used \cite{Christensen_2014_ACSNano}.
+However, this is not the case for penetrating trajectories [left-hand side of Fig. \hyperref[fig:5]{\ref*{fig:5}(a)}], which exhibit much more complex spectra with a stronger dependence on the impact parameter.
+The $(1,0)$ LSP mode is the dominant mode excited for beam trajectories passing through the outer half of the nanoparticle $(0.5 < \widetilde{b} < 1)$, but it fades away for trajectories crossing the inner half ($\widetilde{b} < 0.5$).
+The decay of this mode is balanced by an increase in the intensity of the quadrupolar LSP mode $(2,0)$, located at $\sim 4.3 \textrm{ eV}$.